 Chair’s Message

 I am honored and excited to lead Cell Biology at UT Southwestern Medical Center.
-The department is in the midst of a great medical school with outstanding colleagues in the basic and clinical sciences.
+The Department is housed in brand-new, state-of-the-art facilities, in the midst of a great medical school with outstanding colleagues in the basic and clinical sciences.
 Building on an already strong foundation, I seek a faculty that can leverage collaborative interactions with our colleagues in biochemistry, biophysics, systems and stem cell biology, and human and mouse genetics to address problems of increasing complexity and physiological/disease relevance.
-In this way, the quality and impact of our research accomplishments will soon rank among the highest in the nation.

 Sandra Schmid, Ph.D.